Structured vs. unstructured data: which one is better for SEO?

 Image via Attrock

-What is Semi-Structured Data?
+What Is Semi-Structured Data?

 Examples of semi-structured data are:

-• HTML and XML web pages
+• HTML and XML web pages with headers, metadata, and semantic markup

-What is Schema.org and How Can it Help Structure Data for SEO?
+What Is Schema.org and How Can It Help Structure Data for SEO?

 Structured data, in the broadest sense, refers to a format of storing data in an organized manner.
 However, in the context of SEO, structured data refers to one thing: Schema.org markup.